Galaxy32113/Programming/README.md

 Also i do have a love for some cool chemistry & physics stuff but Ive never pushed to learn it .. even at a high school level only recently ive found an intrest in it.. especially to make stuff like jet engines etc...
 So ill probably be reaidng some of those textbooks

-Now realsiticly this plan will take ~180 years or something to do.. but i don't have time for that sooo im thinking of trying to push this to an unrealistic 2-5 years soo.. thats going to be fun. anyways. i want to work at minium 15 - 30 hours a week on this hopefully that will help.. kind of..
+Now realistically this plan will take ~180 years or something to do.. but i don't have time for that sooo im thinking of trying to push this to an unrealistic 2-5 years soo.. thats going to be fun. anyways. i want to work at minium 15 - 30 hours a week on this hopefully that will help.. kind of..